flashg1/TeslaSolarCharger/README.md

 -------------------------------
 - If charge limit for day is not set, ie. set to -1, charge limit will be set according to the Tesla app.
 - If charge limit for day is set and charge car based on weather is disabled, charge limit will be set according to the limit configured for the day.
-- If charge limit for day is set and charge car based on weather is enabled, charge limit will be adjusted to the highest limit set within a rainy forecast period taking into account the car charge limit on bad weather setting.
+- If charge limit for day is set and charge car based on weather is enabled, charge limit will be adjusted to the highest limit set within the rainy forecast period taking into account the car charge limit on bad weather setting.
-- If charge car based on weather is enabled, a weather provider must be configured.
+- If charge car based on weather is enabled, charge limit and weather provider settings must be configured.

 GUI display examples